 After accounting for important factors such as education, occupation, and demographics, ILEPI and the University of Illinois found that the introduction of RTW laws has statistically reduced the unionization rate by 2.1 percentage points and lowered hourly wages by 2.6% in Indiana, Michigan, and Wisconsin.
 This corroborates previous research, which found that RTW laws reduce wages by 3.1% on average.
 The impact on wages has been largest for middle-class occupations, such as construction and office and administrative support jobs.

 The Illinois Policy Institute’s Recent Article is Misleading and Poor Analysis

 On May 9, 2017, the Illinois Policy Institute wrote that Indiana has added five times more union members than Illinois since passing its RTW law.
-Based on a limited sample of two (2!) states, the author concludes he has “disproved” the claim that RTW lowers unionization.

 This is incredibly poor policy analysis and no independent economist would endorse this conclusion.

 - The author cherry-picks two states.
 What if we cherry-picked Michigan and Illinois?
 Michigan became RTW in 2013.
 So what was the change in union membership from 2012 – the year before Michigan became a RTW state – to 2016?
 Michigan’s unionization fell by nearly 22,000 members while Illinois’ unionization increased by nearly 12,000 members.
 The point is that evaluating two states in two different years is an incomplete analysis.

 - Good policy analysis looks at the big picture.
 After taking a larger sample size and comparing all RTW states to all CB states (see above), it is easy to see that RTW is not correlated with increases in union membership.